Diafani – Sitia

 Ferries to Crete

-The earliest Diafani Sitia ferry typically departs Diafani at about 00:20 and the last ferry usually leaves at 14:50.
+The Diafani Sitia ferry typically departs from Diafani at around 14:50.

-Currently, are not permitted to board ferries from Diafani to Sitia.
+Currently, you can not bring your pets on ferries from Diafani to Sitia.

 More routes than anyone else.